espocrm/documentation/administration/emails.md

 ## Group Email Accounts

 Only administrator can setup Group Email Accounts.
+Group Email Accounts can be used for both receiving and sending emails.
+Sending emails from group accounts is available since 4.9.0 version.

+Teams field determines which teams incoming emails will be assigned to.

+If the group email account has SMTP and it's checked as shared then an access will be controlled by Roles through Group Email Account permission.
+Teams field will be used if permission level is set to 'team'.

-It’s possible to select team that incoming emails will be assigned to.
-There is an ability to make the system send auto-reply email.
+There is an ability to make the system to send an auto-reply for incoming emails.

 ## Email-to-Case